Zeyu-Li/Unity-Tutorial-3D/README.md

 ### 19. Build

-So you are finished your game.
-You need to disturbed the game.
+So you are finished with your game, now you need to disturbed the game.
 This is done through building the game.

 1. Go to **File**, **Build Settings...**
 2. Select the scenes that you want to build